Icinga/icinga2/doc/20-script-debugger.md

     # icinga2 daemon -X

-When an exception occurs or the [debugger](18-language-reference.md#breakpoints) keyword is encountered in a user script Icinga 2 launches a console that allows the user to debug the script.
+When an exception occurs or the [debugger](18-language-reference.md#breakpoints) keyword is encountered in a user script, Icinga 2 launches a console that allows the user to debug the script.

-Here is a list of common error which can be diagnosed with the script debugger:
+Here is a list of common errors which can be diagnosed with the script debugger:

 * Configuration errors (apply)
 * Errors in user-defined functions